2013 Jeep Wrangler Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2013 Jeep Wrangler
+A guide to repairs, service, and maintenance costs for your 2013 Jeep Wrangler

 Water can leak near the A-pillar, at the front edge of the driver and passenger side doors.
 An improved seal is available.

 The throttle position sensor (TPS) may fail causing intermittent drivability problems like hard starting, stalling, and/or hesitation when accelerating.
 A failed TPS will require replacement, proper diagnoses should always be performed before replacing any parts.